shulthz/bitshares.foundation/_workers/2020-01-legal-representative.md

 end: 2020/12/31
 ---

-## Spokesperson and BitShares Legal Representative
+## Global voted Spokesperson and BitShares Legal Representative

 The worker "Publicly Approved BitShares Representative" (https://www.bitshares.foundation/workers/2019-01-legal-representative) will be running out end of this year.
 This proposal seeks to renew this mandate, and to introduce business to business development through the role of being a spokesperson